East Prigorodny conflict: Armed conflict

 Ethnic violence rose steadily in the area of the Prigorodny district, to the east of the Terek River, despite the introduction of 1,500 Soviet Internal Troops to the area.

 During the summer and early autumn of 1992, there was a steady increase in the militancy of Ingush nationalists.
 At the same time, there was a steady increase in incidents of organized harassment, kidnapping and rape against Ingush inhabitants of North Ossetia by their Ossetian neighbours, police, security forces and militia.

+On October 26, 1992, the Presidium of the Supreme Soviet of Russia proposed that a commission with the participation of Ossetian and Ingush representatives prepare a draft resolution of the contentious Ingush-Ossetian issues.
+The next day at 12:00 local time, about 150 armed Ingush blocked the internal troops post near the village of Kartsa near Vladikavkaz.
+On the same day, the Supreme Council of North Ossetia issued an ultimatum to the Ingush demanding that the blockade of several roads leading to Vladikavkaz be lifted by 12:00 on October 29, otherwise the parliament would declare a state of emergency in the republic.
 Ingush fighters marched to take control over Prigorodny District and on the night of October 30, 1992, open warfare broke out, which lasted for a week.
 The first people killed were respectively Ossetian and Ingush militsiya staff (as they had basic weapons).
 While Ingush militias were fighting the Ossetians in the district and on the outskirts of the North Ossetian capital Vladikavkaz, Ingush from elsewhere in North Ossetia were forcibly evicted and expelled from their homes.
 Russian OMON forces actively participated in the fighting and sometimes led Ossetian fighters into battle.

 On October 31, 1992, armed clashes broke out between Ingush militias and North Ossetian security forces and paramilitaries supported by Russian Interior Ministry (MVD) and Army troops in the Prigorodny District of North Ossetia.
 Although Russian troops often intervened to prevent some acts of violence by Ossetian police and republican guards, the stance of the Russian peacekeeping forces was strongly pro-Ossetian, not only objectively as a result of its deployment, but subjectively as well.
 The fighting, which lasted six days, had at its root a dispute between ethnic Ingush and Ossetians over the Prigorodnyi region, a sliver of land of about 978 square kilometers over which both sides lay claim.
 That dispute has not been resolved, nor has the conflict.
 Both sides have committed human rights violations.
 Thousands of homes have been wantonly destroyed, most of them Ingush.
 More than one thousand hostages were taken on both sides, and as of 1996 approximately 260 individuals-mostly Ingush-remain unaccounted for, according to the Procuracy of the Russian Federation.
 Nearly five hundred individuals were killed in the first six days of conflict.
 Hostage-taking, shootings, and attacks on life and property continued at least until 1996.
 President Boris Yeltsin issued a decree that the Prigorodny district was to remain part of North Ossetia on November 2.